-There were no hate crimes reported for 2019, 2020, and 2021.
+There were no hate crimes reported for 2020, 2021, and 2022.

-Delta College Public Safety did not classify any reported crimes as unfounded in 2019, 2020, and 2021.
+Delta College Public Safety did not classify any reported crimes as unfounded in 2020, 2021 and 2022.

 The statistics are included for the Bay City Planetarium and Learning Center campus and public property within the required Clery reporting geography.
-The College has made a written request for crime statistics to the police agencies having jurisdiction involving our reporting geography.
+The College has made a written request for crime statistics to the police agencies having jurisdiction involving our reporting geography and for all non-campus properties.
 Local law enforcement agencies contacted for crime statistics for Bay City Planetarium and Learning Center Campus are the Michigan State Police, the Bay County Sheriff Department, and the Bay City Police Department.
-In addition, all College CSAs received a written request for reports of crime statistics which includes the Judicial Officer, Dean of Students, and coaches, among others.
+In addition, all College CSAs received a written request for reports of crime statistics which includes the Judicial Officer, Dean of Student Success, and coaches, among others.
 Reportable crime statistics provided to us have been included in this report.
 Delta College Public Safety is responsible for requesting and compiling the information included in the annual disclosure of crime statistics.